 Help when dealing with Insomnia

-Drink your daily intake earlier in the day to minimalize the amount of toilet trips.
+- Drink your daily intake earlier in the day to minimalize the number of toilet trips.

 - Go for a nice walk or do a light pregnancy workout, it really does help you sleep.